OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 | watch | Amit | 80 | 1 |
 | clock | Claire | 62 | 2 |

 The facet expression, wrapped in quotes, can be useful to manipulate the inputted values before counting.
-For example, you could create a numeric facet that rounds the price to the nearest $10, then counts: `(round(value / 10.0)*10).facetCount("round(value / 10.0)*10","Price")`.
-This would count 1 value at 20, 2 at 60, 1 at 80, and 2 at 60.
+For example, you could do a textual cleanup using fingerprint(): `(value.fingerprint()).facetCount(value.fingerprint(),"Gift")`.

 ###### hasField(o, s name)
 Returns a boolean indicating whether o has a member field called name.
 For example, `cell.recon.hasField("match")` will return false if a reconciliation match hasn’t been selected yet, or true if it does.
 You cannot chain your desired fields: for example, `cell.hasField(“recon.match”)` will return false even if the above expression returns true).

 ###### coalesce(o1, o2, o3, ...)
 Returns the first non-null from a series of values of any kind.
-For example, `coalesce(value, "")` would return an empty string "" if the value was null, but otherwise return the value.
+For example, `coalesce(value, "")` would return an empty string “” if the value was null, but otherwise return the value.

 ###### cross(cell, s projectName, s columnName)
 Returns an array of zero or more rows in the project projectName for which the cells in their column columnName have the same content as the cell in your chosen column.
-For example, if two projects contained matching names, and you wanted to pull addresses for people by their names from a project called "People" you would apply the following expression to your column of names:
+For example, if two projects contained matching names, and you wanted to pull addresses for people by their names from a project called “People” you would apply the following expression to your column of names:
 ```
 cell.cross("People","Name").cells["Address"].value[0]
 ```

-This would match your current column to the "Name" column in "People" and, using those matches, pull the respective "Address" value into your current project.
+This would match your current column to the “Name” column in “People” and, using those matches, pull the respective “Address” value into your current project.

 You may need to do some data preparation with cross(), such as using trim() on your key columns or deduplicating values.